MicrosoftDocs/win32/desktop-src/uxguide/cmd-ribbons.md

 -   **Avoid generic tab and group names.** A good tab or group name must accurately describe its specific contents, preferably using task- and goal-based language.
 Avoid generic tab and group names, as well as technology-based names.
 For example, almost any command in a document creating and authoring program could belong in tabs labeled Edit, Format, Tools, Options, Advanced, and More.
 Rely on specific, descriptive labels, not memorization.
 -   **Avoid overly specific tab and group names.** While we want tab and group names to be specific, they shouldn't be so specific that users are surprised by their content.
 Users often look for things using the process of elimination, so prevent them from overlooking your tabs or groups because the name is misleading.
--   **Avoid multiple paths to the same command—especially if the path is unexpected or the command requires many clicks to invoke.** It may seem like a convenience to find a command through multiple paths.
+-   **Avoid multiple paths to the same command especially if the path is unexpected or the command requires many clicks to invoke.** It may seem like a convenience to find a command through multiple paths.
 But keep in mind that when users find what they are looking for, they stop looking.
-It is all too easy for users to assume that the first path they find is the only path—which is a serious problem if that path is inefficient or unexpected.
+It is all too easy for users to assume that the first path they find is the only path which is a serious problem if that path is inefficient or unexpected.
 Furthermore, having duplicate commands makes it harder for users to find other commands they are scanning for.

     ![screen shot of indirect path to borders command ](images/cmd-ribbons-image12.png)

     In this example, you can change paragraph borders through the Page Borders command, even though there is a more direct path on the Home tab.
 If users looking for paragraph borders were to stumble across this unexpected path, they might easily assume that it's the only path.

 -   **Avoid arbitrary command placement.** Suppose that you think you have a good tab and group design, but discover that several commands just don't fit in.
 Chances are, your tab and group design isn't as good as you think it is, and you need to continue to refine it.
 Don't solve this problem by putting those commands where they don't belong.
-If you do, users likely will have to inspect every tab to find them—then promptly forget where they are.
+If you do, users likely will have to inspect every tab to find them then promptly forget where they are.
 -   **Avoid marketing-based placement.** Suppose that you have a new version of your program and your marketing team really wants to promote its new features.
 It might be tempting to put them on the Home tab, but doing so is a costly mistake if it harms overall discoverability.
 Consider future versions of your product and how much frustration a constantly changing organization will cause.

 ### Tabs